Questions for Learners

 The length of time taken to complete the apprenticeship will vary between one and two years depending on the occupational area or the programme you are taking, the requirements of your employer, your own individual input and the range of experience you will get.

 You will be told your planned end date on your induction day and will work towards this throughout your course.
-On average Business & Administration and Customer Service Apprenticeships take up to 12 months to complete and Motor Vehicle up to 24 months.
-Milltech offer Apprenticeships from Level 2 to Level 5.
+The range will ne from a minimum of 12 months up to around 24 months although there is no maximum.

 Q What are the entry requirements?